 But these problems tend to go away after treatment ends.
 There are ways to treat most chemo side effects.
 Be sure to talk to your cancer care team so they can help.

 A stem cell transplant (SCT) lets doctors use very high doses of chemo to kill the leukemia cells.
-The high doses of these drugs destroy the bone marrow, which keeps new blood cells from being made.
-Although the drugs destroy the bone marrow, stem cells given after the chemo can bring back the blood-making bone marrow stem cells.
+The high doses destroy the bone marrow, which means new blood cells can't be made.
+Although the drugs destroy the bone marrow, the stem cells given after chemo bring back the blood-making bone marrow stem cells.
 You may get an SCT if you haven’t been helped by other treatments.
 There are different kinds of SCT, each of which can have bad side effects.
 Ask your doctor which type you will have and what to expect.

 Clinical trials are research studies that test new drugs or other treatments in people.
 They compare standard treatments with others that may be better.

-If you would like to learn more about clinical trials, start by asking your doctor if your clinic or hospital takes part in clinical trials.
-You can also call our clinical trials matching service at 1-800-303-5691 or go online at www.cancer.org/clinicaltrials to find studies near you.
+If you'd like to learn more about clinical trials that might be right for you, start by asking your doctor if your clinic or hospital takes part in clinical trials.
+See Clinical Trials to learn more.

 When you have cancer you might hear about other ways to treat the cancer or treat your symptoms.
 These may not always be standard medical treatments.
-These treatments may be vitamins, herbs, special diets, and other things.
-You may wonder about these treatments.
+These treatments might be vitamins, herbs, special diets, and other things.
+You may be curious about these treatments.

 Some of these are known to help, but many have not been tested.
 Some have been shown not to help.
 A few have even been found to be harmful.
 Talk to your doctor about anything you’re thinking about using, whether it’s a vitamin, a diet, or anything else.

-If you have CML, you will be treated with medicines that keep your disease in check.
-But the medicines aren’t likely to cure the disease, so you will still need to see your doctor a lot.
+If you have CML, you'll be treated with medicines that keep your disease in check.
+It's important that you take the medicine the way the doctor tells you to.
+But medicines aren’t likely to cure CML, so you'll still need to see your doctor a lot.
 Be sure to go to all of these visits.
-Your doctors will ask about symptoms, do physical exams, blood tests and maybe other tests to see how well your treatment is working.
+Your doctors will ask about symptoms, do physical exams, blood tests, and maybe other tests to see how well your treatment is working.